icopy-site/awesome-cn/docs/awesome/awesome-open-source-games.md

 - [Superpowers](https://github.com/superpowers) - TypeScript & ThreeJavaScript powered game engine and framework (2D & 3D with WebGL).
 - [Tesseract](https://github.com/lsalzman/tesseract) - Make mapping more fun by using modern dynamic rendering techniques, sothat you can get instant feedback on lighting changes, not just geometry.
 - [Three.js](https://github.com/mrdoob/three.js) - JavaScript 3D library used in many browser games.
-- [Tiled](https://github.com/bjorn/tiled) - Tiled is a general purpose tile map editor.
+- [Tiled](https://github.com/bjorn/tiled) - General purpose tile map editor.
 It is meant to be used for editing maps of any tile-based game, be it an RPG, a platformer or a Breakout clone.
 - [Torque 2D](https://github.com/TorqueGameEngines/Torque2D) - MIT Licensed version of Torque 2D from GarageGames.
 - [Torque 3D](https://github.com/GarageGames/Torque3D) - MIT Licensed version of Torque 3D from GarageGames.
 - [Turbulenz Engine](https://github.com/turbulenz/turbulenz_engine) - HTML5 game engine and server-side APIs available in JavaScript and TypeScript for building and distributing 2D and 3D games.
-- [Urho3D](https://github.com/urho3d/Urho3D) - Urho3D is a free lightweight, cross-platform 2D and 3D game engine implemented in C++ and released under the MIT license.
+- [Urho3D](https://github.com/urho3d/Urho3D) - Free lightweight, cross-platform 2D and 3D game engine implemented in C++ and released under the MIT license.
 Greatly inspired by OGRE and Horde3D.
 - [Wurfel Engine](https://github.com/BSVogler/WurfelEngineSDK) - An isometric game engine for games with an open world made of blocks or voxels.
 - [XLE](https://github.com/xlgames-inc/XLE) - Rendering engine with advanced features such as Image Based Lighting, dynamic area lights, and a node based material editor.
 Flexible and modular, it is designed to drop into existing solutions.
 XLE is the "hackable" engine, intended to be customised for specialised requirements.